junreytejas/longshotChallenge/README.md

 ### Conclusion
 With this approach, I was able to successfully automate the interaction with the challenge webpage, handle WebSocket communications, decode and process these commands, and ultimately calculate a Base64 string which is sent back to the server.
-Each step is handled with detailed logging to ensure transparency and ease of debugging.